alteryx/ayx-developer-sdk/docs/howto/danceable-lyrics-input-tool/README.md

 Go to the `README.md` files within the respective archives for source information.

-Before proceeding, let's take a quick look at the data set files:
+Before we proceed, let's take a quick look at the data set files:
 ![head -n 170 .\genius_song_lyrics.csv | rich --csv -](./assets/genius-lyrics-head.png)

 Above, we see `genius_song_lyrics.csv` is made up of the columns `title`, `tag`, `artist`, `year`, `views`, `features`, `lyrics`, `id`, `language_cld3`, `language_ft`, and `language`.
 Notice that `lyrics` contains strings with multiple lines.
 Let's look at this just a bit closer: